top of page

 DATES FOR YOUR DIARY:

-Parent Consultations – Wednesday 11th June
+Parents Evening - Wednesday 10th June

-Forest School (School Leavers only) – Wednesday 18th June
+Forest School (School Leavers only) - Wednesday 24th June

-*Younger children to be collected at 11.40am
+Leavers Celebration - Friday 17th July (Last day) Younger children to be collected at 11.40am

-FIRST DAY AUTUMN TERM – Thursday 4th September
+FIRST DAY AUTUMN TERM - Tuesday 1st September